 Be Fun!
 Whether with kids or not, games are an excellent way to stay entertained on the trail.
 If you are traveling with kids and they’re bored, perhaps it’s because you, Mom and Dad, are boring.
 Bring treats, play games, laugh, tell jokes and stories, be FUN.
 If you are having a good time, the kids will have a good time.

 - Attach your sled to your backpack for the ascent, bring a lightweight crazy carpet, or attach a long rope to the sled and pull it behind you.

 - If you are going to be using a sled on the descent, it is recommended to bring a helmet for twisty steep terrain.
 You don’t want to fly into a tree and give yourself a concussion.

-- Hide and Seek – play while hiking in the direction you are hiking (kids must run up the trail before finding their next spot to hide) and watch the miles fly by.
+- Hide and Seek – Play while moving forward in the direction you are hiking.
+For example, the kids must run up the trail before finding their next spot to hide.
+Watch the miles fly by.

-- Horse Rides – the name we have given to pulling kids up hill with our hiking poles. (trust me, it works!)
+- Horse Rides – The names we have given to pulling kids uphill with our hiking poles.
+Trust me, it works!

 - Bring a soccer ball (or something similar that is perhaps not white) and play snow soccer

 - Bring a small football and take turns throwing it up the trail.
 Keep playing in the direction you are hiking.